 - Nurse educator

 According to the U.S. Bureau of Labor Statistics, employment of nurse practitioners is expected to grow 52% between 2019 and 2029, much faster than the average for all occupations.
 Purdue Global offers an online master’s degree in nursing and a competency-based, online accelerated master’s degree in nursing.

 4. Consider a Postgraduate Certificate

 Numerous postgraduate certificate programs are available to help you build upon your master's degree in nursing.
-These are available at on-campus colleges and universities and in online programs, and they usually take about two years to complete.
+These are available at on-campus colleges and universities and in online programs, and they usually take about 2 years to complete.

 5. A Terminal Degree: Doctor of Nursing Practice (DNP)

 One of the highest nursing degrees you can earn is the Doctor of Nursing Practice.
 This degree program is available at on-campus colleges and universities and in online programs, and the time it takes to complete varies.
 Purdue Global’s DNP program takes an average of 1.5 years of full-time study.

-A doctorate in nursing degree could provide new opportunities for clinical and higher level leadership positions, including working in clinic administration or as a healthcare executive, working in healthcare policy development, or holding a position as faculty in a School of Nursing.
+A doctorate in nursing degree could provide new opportunities for clinical and higher level leadership positions, including working in clinic administration or as a health care executive, working in health care policy development, or holding a position as faculty in a School of Nursing.
 To learn more, read "MSN to DNP: What Can You Do With a Doctor of Nursing Practice Degree?"

 Learn More About an Exciting and Fulfilling Career in Nursing

 If you feel called to a nursing career—or if you’re interested in earning a higher nursing degree—reach out to an institution of higher education today.
-The baccalaureate degree program in nursing, master's degree program in nursing, Doctor of Nursing Practice program, and postgraduate APRN certificate programs at Purdue Global are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree in nursing, master's degree in nursing, Doctor of Nursing Practice program, and postgraduate APRN certificate programs at Purdue Global are accredited by the Commission on Collegiate Nursing Education (CCNE).
 The programs are all online, so you can study on your own schedule.
-Request more information about Purdue Global’s nursing programs today.
+Request more information about Purdue Global’s online nursing programs today.